-USD 470 The Sports Complex, approximately 33 acres in size, is adiacent to the Arkansas City High School, on North 15th Street.
-The complex has fields for baseball and softball, including one that is used for college level play.
+The USD 470 Sports Complex, 33 approximately acres in size, is adjacent to the Arkansas City High School, on North 15th Street.
+The complex has fields and baseball softball, including one that is used for college level play.
 Soccer is also played on the fields, both by the high school and the recreation program.